 In 1956, Sonny Seiler brought his bulldog to the Georgia football home opener.
 A member of the University of Georgia’s Athletic Association, after seeing a picture of the dog at Sanford Stadium, suggested that the bulldog become Georgia’s mascot.
 Since that day, Uga has been at every Georgia football game, both home and away, and his legend continues to grow.

 Uga I through X come from a line of pure white English bulldogs.
-Bred in succession by the Seiler family, Uga lives in Savannah, Georgia during the offseason, and his on-field home is an air conditioned dog house next to the Georgia cheerleaders.
+Bred in succession by the Seiler family, Uga lives in Savannah, Georgia during the offseason, and his on-field home is an air-conditioned dog house next to the Georgia cheerleaders.
 When one Uga dies, he is buried in a grave site on the south side of the Georgia football stadium.
-Flower are laid at the graves before every Georgia home game.
+Flowers are laid at the graves before every Georgia home game.

 Heck, Uga is still the only dog allowed in the State of Georgia Building.

 How Many Uga Mascots Have There Been?

 There have been 10 Uga mascots throughout time, and the American icon has made trips to Auburn, Florida, Georgia Tech and Texas A&M among many other stadiums around the country.